 As my husband goes through his transition, I actually dread this time of year.
 One, for the social commitments I may or may not want to attend to; and two, for the pressure of gift giving, especially when there is no money for gifts and I love to give.
 It hurts not being able to give to family and friends.
 I hate it.

 But with my frustrations comes time with family and friends, that is humbling and truly blessed.
 Just being together to share triumphs and tragedies from the past year and plan to a hopeful future for the year to come.
 How blessed that is.

-3 Tips For Holiday Job Search
+3 Tips For A Job Search During The Holidays

 In surviving the holidays with hope here are some quick strategies that I have found useful for myself and my clients to handle the questions, events, and opportunities that will come across your path this holiday season.

 1. Socialize In A Positive Manner